 Hangman’s June 2011

 Going through old photos here, and this shot of Hangman's Hollow at Mammoth Mountain just floors me.
-This was taken mid June 2011, and that entire cliff band along the crater rim is basically unrecognizable compared to this year.
-You'd think, looking at Hangman's at any time this season, you were at a completely different mountain.
+This photo was taken June 12, 2011, and that entire cliff band along the crater rim is basically unrecognizable compared to this year.
+You'd think, looking at Hangman's this season, you were at a completely different mountain.

 What I'm not doing on this Easter Sunday is skiing locally with my kids, which had become a new tradition for us, sadly halted this year by the fact that every SoCal ski resort is closed for the season.
 Not one of them managed to crack April this year.
 So, why not look at some old photos of a happy winter past?

 If you missed it, do check out Howie Schwartz's sublimation, an online version of his slide presentation on skiing the Sierra's Black Divide over Easter 2011 with Glen Plake.
 Howie and Plake were only a few miles and a few hours away from Split Mountain when Kip Garre and Alison Kreutzen were killed by an Avalanche in the central couloir.

 "Sublimation", which includes extensive reflections on heuristics, is dedicated in their memory.